-5.3.
-Finding sub-correlations
+5.3 Finding Sub-Correlations

 By sub-correlation, we refer to a subset of a correlation in which the ports involved belong to a given artefact.
-Note that there is not any structural differences between correlations and subcorrelations: they both are represented as graphs.
+Note that there is not any structural differences between correlations and sub-correlations: they both are represented as graphs.
 In the sequel, we write (sub)correlation wherever we wish to emphasise that there is a single artefact from which all of the events represented in a correlation were reported.

-The Error Detector provides a method called findSubCorrelation whose algorithm is presented in Fig. 15.
+The Error Detector provides a method called findSubCorrelation whose algorithm is presented in Figure §15.
 It gets a correlation and an artefact as input and returns a (sub)correlation.
-The algorithm first finds which ports belong to the artefact, and then finds all of the bindings in the correlation whose ports are in the previous set; to create the resulting sub-correlation we just need to find the whole collection of edges that connect the previous bindings.
+The algorithm is straightforward: it first finds which ports belong to the artefact, and then finds all of the bindings in the correlation whose ports are in the previous set; to create the resulting sub-correlation we just need to find the whole collection of edges that connect the previous bindings.

-For instance, Fig. 16 shows all of the sub-correlations we can find in the correlation in Fig. 13.
-The dotted boxes indicate the boundary of each sub-correlation.
+For instance, Figure §16 shows all of the sub-correlations we can find in the correlation in Figure §13.